KaoticFocus/IHC/web/README.md

 - **Voice Recording**: Record audio using your browser's microphone
 - **AI Transcription**: Transcribe audio using OpenAI Whisper
-- **Voice Assistant**: Interactive AI assistant that can create leads, navigate the app, and answer questions
+- **Voice Assistant**: Interactive AI assistant that can navigate the app and answer questions
-- **Lead Management**: Create and manage customer leads
 - **Document Management**: Upload and manage documents
 - **Transcript Viewer**: View and save conversation transcripts